eddiedunn/moltest/README.md

 **Options for `run`:**

 *   `--scenario TEXT`: Specify a particular scenario name to run (e.g., `default`).
 If not provided, all discovered scenarios are run.
+*   `-k EXPRESSION`: Filter scenarios by ID using a boolean expression (similar to pytest).
+Words are matched as substrings.
 *   `--rerun-failed`, `--lf`, `-f`: Only run scenarios that failed in the last execution (based on the cache).
 *   `--json-report [PATH]`, `-j`: Save a JSON report.
 Defaults to `moltest_report.json` if no path is provided.
 *   `--md-report [PATH]`, `-m`: Save a Markdown report.
 Defaults to `moltest_report.md` if no path is provided.